NeymarL/Mute-OS/games/snake/README.md

 ## Game Control

 You can use the UP arrow, the DOWN arrow, the LEFT arrow and the RIGHT arrow to control the snake's moviong direction.
-When you die, you can press ENTER to restart.
+When you die, press ENTER to restart.

 ## Screenshot